How to Get Paint off of Cars

 Assessing The Paint Damage

 Before removing paint from a car, assess the damage.
-This step is crucial.
-It helps determine the right approach and tools to use.
-Identifying the type and extent of paint damage ensures effective removal.
+Identifying the type and extent of paint contamination determines the right tools and approach — and prevents making the damage worse.

 Check The Paint Type